 Specialty classes at Boston Renaissance are incorporated into the school day for all students.
-They include the Visual and Performing Arts, Digital Media and Technology, Chinese Language and Culture, and Physical Education & Recess.
+They include:

 Every day, Boston Renaissance has 2 music rooms, 2 art rooms, 2 dance studios and more are filled with scholars learning from highly skilled teachers who are also accomplished artists in their own right.
 Students frequently demonstrate their talents performing in professional settings such as concerts, plays, recitals and musicals throughout the year.

 Boston Renaissance students receive Digital Media instruction including Photography, Videography and Graphic Design creating their own images, movies and animated videos.